-Translation symmetry in 1D with OperatorTS1D
+Translation symmetry with OperatorTS

 Here we will show how to take advantage of translation symmetry to save time and memory in PauliStrings.jl.
 Consider the 1D Ising Hamiltonian with periodic boundary conditions $H=-J(\sum_{i}Z_i Z_{i+1} +g \sum_i X_i)$.
 There is no need to actually store all the Pauli strings in this case.
 H is fully specified by just $-JZ_1Z_2$ and $-Jg X_1$ and the fact that it's translation symmetric.

-In general, a 1D translation symmetric operator can be written as $\sum_i T_i H_0$ where $T_i$ is the i-sites translation operator and $H_0$'s is the local operator that generates $H$. $H_0$ can be chosen so that it's only composed of Pauli strings that start on the first site.
+In general, a 1D translation symmetric operator can be written as $\sum_i T_i H_0$ where $T_i$ is the i-sites translation operator and $H_0$ is the local operator that generates $H$. $H_0$ can be chosen so that it's only composed of Pauli strings that start on the first site.

-In PauliStrings.jl, the structure OperatorTS1D
+In PauliStrings.jl, the structure OperatorTS

 will be much faster than Operator